Chatterbait Fishing Guide – Beginner to Advanced

 How to Fish a Chatterbait

 The most popular ways to fish a chatterbait are in and around grass and structure, and hopping along the bottom.

 - Around Cover – When fishing around hard structures try to deflect your bait off the cover to create irregularities.
 When the bait deflects off, the blade will temporally stop and then quickly start back up.
 The sudden deflection and vibration change mimics a baitfish seeing the bass and darting away.
 This action draws an instinctual reaction to strike before the bait gets away.

-- Using Chatterbaits in Grass – Chatterbaits are excellent when fished in heavy grass.
+- Grass – Chatterbaits are excellent when fished in heavy grass.
 The vibration of the blade will draw in bass even when they can’t see it due to thick vegetation.
-Chatterbaits will often get hung up in the grass and need to be pulled free.
-As you pull the lure free your rod will load up and slingshot it out.
+They will often get hung up in the grass and need a few quick rips to free them.
+As you pull the lure free, your rod will load up and slingshot it out.
 This sudden burst of speed will often draw sudden bites.